-- Users may not post information if it violates the privacy of others, jeopardizes the health and/or safety of students, is obscene or libelous, causes disruption of school activities, plagiarizes the work of others, is a commercial advertisement, or is not approved by the principal. - Users may utilize real-time messaging and online chat only within approved instructional apps or with the permission of the teacher or principal. - Students are not to reveal personal information (last name, home address, phone number) in correspondence with unknown parties. - Users shall accept the responsibility for all material they access. - Users are responsible for reporting any inappropriate material they receive. - Users are prohibited from accessing any portion of the Internet that is inconsistent with the educational mission of FCPS. - All student-produced web pages are subject to approval and ongoing review by responsible teachers and/or principals.
-All publicly-accessible web pages shall reflect the mission and character of the school. - Users are prohibited from viewing, sending, and accessing illegal material. - Students are prohibited from downloading inappropriate or illegal material on FCPS computers or networks. - Users may not modify or rearrange keyboards, monitors, printers, or any other peripheral equipment. - Users should report equipment problems immediately to a teacher or principal. - Users should leave desktop workstations and peripherals in their designated places.
+- Students are responsible for complying with all cybersecurity policies set-forth by the Office of Cybersecurity (OCS). - Students are prohibited from tampering with FCPS technologies and attempting to circumvent security policies and controls enforced by the Office of Cybersecurity (OCS), such as, but not limited to, accessing the internet via proxy or unauthorized VPN services. - Students are prohibited from posting information if it violates the privacy of others, jeopardizes the health and/or safety of students, is obscene or libelous, intended to be threatening, bullying or hateful in nature, or causes disruption of school activities. - Students may not access social media sites during school hours except where allowed by school administration.
+If allowed, social media activity must be limited to academic activities. - Students are prohibited from accessing any portion of the internet that is inconsistent with the educational mission of FCPS. - Students are prohibited from using phones, tablets, and other mobile devices in restrooms and locker rooms, unless there is a medical necessity or emergency. - Students may utilize real-time messaging and online chat only within approved instructional apps or with the permission of the teacher or principal. - Students are not to record electronically instructional programs, the classroom environment generally, or any conversation involving a school official, without the official's advance permission to do so. - Students may not take photographs or videos of others without consent during school hours while on school property, unless for academic use.
+School administration may allow limited non-academic use of photography on a case-by-case basis. - Students, under five years of age, are required to have adult-supervision while using FCPS technologies. - Parents and/or guardians should ensure that use of student assigned devices is limited to supporting the educational outcomes of the student at home and the device not be used by anyone else for non-educational purposes. - Students are not to reveal personal information (last name, home address, phone number) in correspondence with unknown parties. - Students shall accept the responsibility for all material they access. - Students are responsible for reporting any inappropriate material they receive. - All student-produced web pages are subject to approval and ongoing review by responsible teachers and/or principals.
+All publicly-accessible web pages shall reflect the mission and character of the school. - Students are prohibited from viewing, sending, and accessing illegal material. - Students are prohibited from downloading inappropriate or illegal material on FCPS computers or networks. - Students may not modify or rearrange keyboards, monitors, printers, or any other peripheral equipment. - Students should report equipment problems immediately to a teacher, technical support staff, or principal.

-- When applicable, students must use only their FCPS assigned e-mail accounts when accessing and communicating through FCPS systems and for FCPS-related educational needs. - To ensure student safety and compliance with this Acceptable Use Policy, FCPS reserves the right to monitor and investigate users' online activities as needed.
+- Students should leave desktop workstations and peripherals in their designated places. - To ensure student safety and compliance with this Acceptable Use Policy, FCPS reserves the right to monitor and investigate students' online activities as needed.
 This includes accessing, reviewing, copying, storing, or deleting any communications or files so they can be shared with adults as necessary and as permitted or required by law.
-Users should have no expectation of privacy regarding their use of FCPS equipment, network, Internet access, files, or e-mail access.
+Students should have no expectation of privacy regarding their use of FCPS equipment, network, internet access, files, or email access.